Same-sex marriage in the Cayman Islands: Attempts at legalisation by Westminster

 In July 2022, Michael Cashman introduced legislation to the House of Lords to legalise same-sex marriage in the remaining six British Overseas Territories that banned it—Anguilla, Bermuda, the British Virgin Islands, the Cayman Islands, Montserrat and the Turks and Caicos Islands.
 The bill would "empower the Governor of each Territory to make changes to the law in the Territory to recognize the lawfulness of same-sex marriage and allow for the solemnization of marriage of same-sex couples."
 It had its first reading in the House of Lords on 6 July.
 Governor Roper said the measure had "little chance of progressing".
 This was not the first attempt to extend same-sex marriage rights to all British Overseas Territories; in February 2019, a Foreign Affairs Select Committee report recommended extending same-sex marriage to all territories with an Order in Council.
 At the time, the Leader of the Opposition in the Turks and Caicos Islands, Washington Misick, had accused the British Government of trying to "neutralise the authority" of the Caribbean territories.
 MP Chris Bryant accused territories of wanting to "have their cake and eat it": "You want to be under the British umbrella, but you do not want to be part of the British way of life."

 Statistics

 By February 2021, 26 couples had registered a civil partnership in the Cayman Islands.
 This had increased to 47 couples by the end of 2021.

+Religious performance

+The largest Christian denomination in the Cayman Islands is the Church of God, accounting for around 19% of the population according to the 2021 census.
+In 2015, the Church issued a statement that "[t]he Church of God (Chapel) in the Cayman Islands affirms the traditional, orthodox Christian understanding of sexuality, family and marriage, founded on the biblical narrative in Genesis and upheld by Jesus and the apostles in the New Testament."
+The Catholic Church, the second largest Christian denomination in the Cayman Islands, also opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Donald Chambers, the General Secretary of the Antilles Episcopal Conference, said in response that: "The spontaneous blessings are simply gestures that provide an effective means of increasing trust in God on the part of the person who asks.
+Hence the title, Fiducia supplicans literally means asking for trust."
+In April 2019, various Christian groups held a rally in George Town to protest the Supreme Court ruling in Godwin.
+The rally was attended by about 2,000 people according to the organizers.
+Many of the participants mistakingly referred to the Cayman Islands as "a Christian country".